Decoding data with GA4: an analyst’s approach.

 Search interest for summer dresses over the past 5 years, showing a predictable pattern of peak-interest in the spring and summer, followed by a significant drop in the fall and winter.

 Understanding seasonal trends helps us to interpret data and avoid misinterpretations.
-As an agency we often report on year-over-year comparisons, as this offers a clearer picture of marketing effectiveness that’s independent of seasonal ebbs and flows.
+As an agency, we often report on year-over-year comparisons, as this offers a clearer picture of marketing effectiveness independent of seasonal ebbs and flows.

 Market changes.